Thursdays, February 2 – 23, 2023

 4:00pm – 5:45pm CT / 5:00 pm – 6:45pm ET

 PEN America and Brooklyn Public Library are teaming up to co-host the first-ever Freedom to Read Advocacy Institute for the spring 2023 semester!
-This online, four-week educational and training program for high school students will prepare and certify the next generation of free expression advocates to combat book banning and fight for the freedom to read in their schools, libraries, and communities across the country.
+This online, four-part educational and training program for high school students will prepare and certify the next generation of free expression advocates to combat book banning and fight for the freedom to read in their schools, libraries, and communities across the country.

 The Institute’s weekly schedule will include interactive workshops designed to teach tangible skills and activities for students to dive deeper into the issues with their peers.
 Participants will cap their experiences by attending a final keynote panel and discussion with authors of banned books where students will share original advocacy resources as their final projects.
 Student registrants may attend as many of the four sessions as they would like, however, full attendance and participation are required to receive a certificate of professional achievement from PEN America and Brooklyn Public Library.
 Those who earn a certificate will be invited to join a cohort of “Freedom to Read Ambassadors” to lead future advocacy opportunities against book bans and educational censorship.